sButtons/sbuttons/README.md

 - [Rounded buttons](#rounded-buttons)
 - [Block buttons](#block-icon-buttons)

-* ### base icon button
+### Base icon button
- The `base-icon-btn class`, gives you a default button with no background color and a border.
-You can choose to style it by adding, some of the other available classes, like `btn-orange` to change the background color, and `icon-right` to position the icon in the button.
+ The `base-icon-btn` class, gives you a default button with no background color and a border.
+You can choose to style it by adding some of the other available classes, like `btn-orange` to change the background color, and `icon-right` to position the icon in the button.
 You can make use of it, by copying the sinppet below.

 ```html
 <button class="sbtn base-icon-btn">base icon button</button>
 ```

-* ### left icon button
+### Left icon button
  Adding the `left-icon` and `orange-btn` class gives you a button with an orange backround and an icon that is on the left.
 Copy the snippet below to try it out.

 ```html
 <button class="sbtn base-icon-btn icon-left orange-btn"><i class="fab fa-github"></i>left icon</button>
 ```

-* ### right icon button
+### Right icon button
  Adding the `right-icon` and `orange-btn` class gives you a button with an orange backround and an icon that is on the right.
 Copy the snippet below to try it out.

 ```html